 Some good account at last.

-Armed with love, common sense, and a nearby woodshed, colonial mothers often achieved more than our modern-day elementary schools with their federally-funded programs and education specialists.
-These colonial mothers used simple, time-tested methods of instruction mixed with plain, old-fashioned hard work.
+Armed with love, common sense, and a nearby woodshed, colonial mothers often achieved more than our modern–day elementary schools with their federally–funded programs and education specialists.
+These colonial mothers used simple, time–tested methods of instruction mixed with plain, old–fashioned hard work.
 Children were not ruined by educational experiments developed in the ivory towers of academe.
-The introduction to a reading primer from the early 19th century testifies to the importance of home instruction.[8]
-It says: “The author cannot but hope that this book will enable many a mother or aunt, or elder brother or sister, or perhaps a beloved grandmother, by the family fireside, to go through in a pleasant and sure way with the art of preparing the child for his first school days.”
+The introduction to a reading primer from the early nineteenth century testifies to the importance of home instruction.8 It says:

-Home education was so common in America that most children knew how to read before they entered school.
-As Ralph Walker has pointed out, “Children were often taught to read at home before they were subjected to the rigours of school.
-In middle-class families, where the mother would be expected to be literate, this was considered part of her duties.[9]
+Children were often taught to read at home before they were subjected to the rigours of school.
+In middle–class families, where the mother would be expected to be literate, this was considered part of her duties.9

 Without ever spending a dime of tax money, or without ever consulting a host of bureaucrats, psychologists, and specialists, children in early America learned the basic academic skills of reading, writing, and ciphering necessary for getting along in society.
 Even in Boston, the capital city of the colony in which the government had the greatest hand, children were taught to read at home.
 Samuel Eliot Morison, in his excellent study on education in colonial New England, says:

 Boston offers a curious problem.
-The grammar (Boston Latin) school was the only public school down to 1684, when a writing school was established; and it is probable that only children who already read were admitted to that . . . . they must have learned to read somehow, since there is no evidence of unusual illiteracy in the town.
-And a Boston bookseller’s stock in 1700 includes no less than eleven dozen spellers and sixty-one dozen primers.
+The grammar (Boston Latin) school was the only public school down to 1684, when a writing school was established; and it is probable that only children who already read were admitted to that . . . they must have learned to read somehow, since there is no evidence of unusual illiteracy in the town.
+And a Boston bookseller’s stock in 1700 includes no less than eleven dozen spellers and sixty–one dozen primers.10

 The answer to this supposed problem is simple.
 The books were bought by parents, and illiteracy was absent because parents taught their children how to read outside of a formal school setting.
 Coupled with the vocational skills children learned from their parents, home education met the demands of the free market.
 For many, formal schooling was simply unnecessary.
 The fine education they received at home and on the farm held them in good stead for the rest of their lives, and was supplemented with Bible reading and almanacs like Franklin’s Poor Richard’s.